CarlosJChileS/Arquitecturaproject/README.md

 ## Stripe payments

-The `/payments/stripe` endpoint now delegates checkout session creation to a Supabase Edge Function.
-Stripe will call `/payments/stripe/webhook` for events using the signing secret defined in `STRIPE_WEBHOOK_SECRET`.
+The `/payments/stripe` endpoint creates a checkout session and returns the Stripe hosted URL.
+After a successful payment Stripe redirects the user back to `/success?session_id=...`.
+The frontend can then call `/payments/stripe/session/:sessionId` so the backend verifies the payment status directly with Stripe and records it in the database.
+No webhook endpoint is required.